 Any TCP traffic sent to this IP is sent to the shared Vagrant environment.

-vagrant share.
+vagrant share --full.
 This will automatically share as many ports as

 the Vagrant share security page for more

 Note the share name at the end of calling

 vagrant share --full, and give this to

 the person who wants to connect to your machine.
 They simply have to call

 vagrant connect NAME.
 This will give them a static IP they can use to access

 vagrant connect works by doing what Vagrant does best: managing virtual